 “Although women aren’t necessarily growing many more strands of hair, they’re keeping more of them,” she says.

-But that often changes around 3 to 6 months postpartum, when hormone levels decrease and those extra hairs the body was holding onto start shedding.
-Sleepless nights and stressful days spent calming a fussy newborn certainly don’t help your hair return to normal either.
+But that often changes around 3–6 months postpartum, when hormone levels decrease and those extra hairs the body was holding on to start shedding.
+Those likely sleepless nights and stressful days spent calming a fussy newborn certainly don’t help your hair return to normal, either.

 When searching for a conditioner to help thicken postpartum hair, Zenovia Gabriel, MD, a dermatologist based in Newport Beach, California, suggests opting for one that’s lightweight to avoid weighing it down — like this one from John Freida.

-One of the key ingredients in this conditioner is caffeine, which helps support hair growth in a gentle manner, so it’s safe (and well-priced) for everyday use.
+One of the key ingredients in this conditioner is caffeine, which helps gently support hair growth, so it’s safe (and well priced) for everyday use.

-According to all three dermatologists we spoke with, this supplement has shown to yield impressive results in postpartum women.
+According to all three dermatologists we spoke with, this supplement has been shown to yield impressive results for postpartum hair challenges.

 Viviscal is made up of a combination of vitamins, minerals, and a marine complex.
-It’s best taken twice daily for about 3 to 6 months and can be used simultaneously with the brand’s volumizing and thickening products to help hair feel thicker in the interim.
+It’s best taken twice daily for about 3–6 months and can be used simultaneously with the brand’s volumizing and thickening products to help hair feel thicker in the interim.

-Considerations: This is an oral supplement that may not be suitable for breastfeeding moms (you should always ask your OB-GYN before taking any supplement while nursing).
-Reviewers also comment on unpleasant side effects such as diarrhea and nausea and that it takes about 3 months to see results.
+This is an oral supplement that may not be suitable for those who are breastfeeding.
+(You should always ask your OB-GYN before taking any supplement while breastfeeding.)
+Reviewers also comment on unpleasant side effects like diarrhea and nausea, and that it takes about 3 months to see results.